-Untrusted Claude Code and Radicle setup
+Untrusted Claude Code and radicle.xyz setup

 Written on by j23n in privacy ai chezmoi radicleClaude confinement